Mycology-Microbiology-Center/nex2tbl/README.md

 ## Usage

+- Make sure that `ape` and `plyr` packages are installed in your R environment.

-- Load the script in the R environment
+- Load the script.
 ```R
 source("https://raw.githubusercontent.com/Mycology-Microbiology-Center/nex2tbl/main/nex2tbl.R")
 ```